Buying Vs Renting in NYC: What’s Your Best Option?

 That means NYC is a landlord's rental market.

-If they have 30 different renters all applying for the same apartment, they can impose stricter requirements or even up the rent.
+If they have 30 different renters all applying for the same apartment, they can impose stricter requirements or even raise the rent.

-However, there are shifts in the market sometimes, especially during economic downturns or cases where there might be an exodus of sorts out of the city.
+However, there are shifts in the market sometimes, especially during economic downturns or when a departure from the City might occur.

-Historically speaking, landlords have been pretty much able to dictate and control the rates.
+Historically, landlords have been able to dictate and control the rates.

 Real Estate Inventory is High

-On the flip side, it’s actually a buyer’s market in NYC.
+On the flip side, it's a buyer's NYC market.
 The majority of New Yorkers are looking for rental properties.

-But it does mean you won’t be looking at the same apartments as all the new, doe-eyed transplants.
+But it does mean you won't be looking at the identical apartments as all the new, doe-eyed transplants.

 NYC's Real Estate Market Is Time Tested